katamb/juliet-top-25/README.md

-# A pre-processed Juliet 1.3 dataset for LLM and SCAT testing.
+# A pre-processed Juliet 1.3 dataset for LLM and SCAT testing

 ## Manual processes
 1. First the testcases in MITRE top 25 and the sub-categories of the top 25 were selected from the Juliet 1.3 full set.